-Z-LiveRec is an USB multitrack recorder/player for Raspberry PI 4 & Core Class Audio/ALSA Compliant devices and digital mixing consoles like Mackie DL-16S/DL-32S series and Behringer XR18 &X32 series.
-It handles 2 to 48 channels, 48Khz, 24 bits recordings over USB 2 and store them into a single multitrack wave file.
+Z-LiveRec is a multitrack USB recorder/player for Raspberry PI 4 / Raspberry PI 5 & Core Class Audio/ALSA Compliant devices and digital mixing consoles like Soundcraft UI24, Teenager Engineering TX-6, Mackie DL-16S/DL-32S/DL32R series and Behringer FLOW 8, XR18, X32, Midas C32M, WING series, A&H SQ5, CQ20B and Yamaha DM3.
+It handles 2 to 48 channels, 48Khz, 24 bits recordings over USB 2 and store them into a single multitrack wav/W64/CAF file.

-The Z-LiveRec app can both record and replay up to 48 channels over USB from/to the Mackie mixer.
-Just perfect for live recordings, virtual sound checks and multitrack playbacks.
-It can generate Wav, W64 or CAF audio files which later can the be imported in to DAWs like Logic X, Steinberg Cubase, Reaper and Protools.
+The Z-LiveRec can both record and replay up to 48 channels over USB 2.
+Just perfect for live recordings, virtual soundchecks and multitrack playbacks.
+It can generate wav, W64 or CAF audio file types, which later can the be imported for post production into popular DAWs like Logic X, Reaper, Steinberg Cubase, Reaper and ProTools.

-The implementation records up to 48 (or even more) channels, 48KHz, 24 bits over USB on a Raspberry PI 4.
-For a more portable solution, a Raspberry skin/box with a built in 3.5” display can be used.
-There are complete screen and case/box solutions on the market for the Raspberry 4.
+The implementation records up to 48 channels, 48KHz, 24 bits depth over USB on a Raspberry PI 4/PI 400 or PI 3.
+For a even more portable solution, a Raspberry skin/box with a built in 3.5” display with touch can be used to slim down the recording equipment to almost nothing!
+There are complete screen and case/box solutions on the market for Raspberry 4/3.
 Raspberry have 4 USB ports where two of them supports USB 3 compliant devices.
-These can be used as USB connections to the mixer and also for storing the multichannel wav or caf file to USB 3.1 based memory stick or SSD drives – recommended is SanDisk Ultra Fit 64GB USB 3.1 which offers the right speed for storage without having any dropouts etc. (EXFAT formatted drives are needed for bigger recordings)
+These can be used as USB connections to the mixer and also for storing files to USB 3.1/USB 3.2 based memory sticks or SSD drives.
+Using exFAT/NTFS file systems – the recording can continue almost forever – only limited by the disk size.

-The Z-LiveRec app is a compiled exe for Raspberry PI 4, which can run on the latest version of Raspbian with only one extra added sound library – LibSoX.
+The Z-LiveRec is a compiled exe for the Raspberry family boards, which can run on the latest version of Raspbian with only one extra added sound library – LibSoX.

-You can download a free trial version (200MB limit of recording) or purchase the full version + instructions in the Z-LiveRec Store.
+You can download a free trial version (200MB limit of recording) to test the concept or purchase the full version + instructions in the Z-LiveRec Store.